The Bee Fly, mimics a bee for protection while foraging for nectar and pollinating. Other orchids mimic bees to attract them learn more.

-Non stinging insects such as the bee fly, hover fly and robber flies.
+Non stinging insects such as the bee flies, hover flies and robber flies.

 They mimic the bees behavior and in this way they gain protection, as they almost look like bees and copy the bees behavior.